 Typically Offered: FALL/SPR

-IMED 723 DIABESTES, ENDOCRINE AND METABOLISM (D.E.M.)
-4 Credit Hours
+IMED 723 DIABETES, ENDOCRINE AND METABOLISM (DEM) SUB-INTERNSHIP 4 Credit Hours

 SUB-INTERN

 Each student will have direct management responsibility for care of patients on the Diabetes, Endocrinology and Metabolism Service under the supervision of house officers, Endocrine fellows, and staff.
 Particular emphasis is placed on the diagnosis and treatment of those endocrine disorders encountered with the greatest frequency in the practice of medicine; specifically, diabetes mellitus and thyroid diseases.
 Students will have 1 week of inpatient work and 3 weeks of outpatient work.
 There will be adequate opportunity to acquire a working understanding of the complex diagnostic approaches for other endocrine disorders (adrenal, pituitary, reproductive problems, lipid disorders and osteoporosis).
 All students will give a 15-minute presentation on an endocrine topic of their choice by the end of the rotation.
 Rotations Offered: Each 4 weeks.
 Sites: Diabetes Centers at Bellevue, Bariatrics Clinic, Oakview Medical Center, or Village Pointe Cancer Center.
-Instructions are sent out individually to students, information will be sent by Carolyn Graham, 402-559-6276, cargraham@unmc.edu.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Outpatient Requirements.

 Typically Offered: FALL/SPR